-Airlines often consider the return flight to be separate from the first flight when booking a hacker fare, which makes it difficult to get a refund on the unused flight.
+Airlines often consider the return flight separate from the first flight when booking a hacker fare, making it difficult to get a refund on the unused flight.

 Additional change fees

-Travelers who encounter changes in schedules may end up paying more fees with a hacker fare.
+Travelers who encounter schedule changes may pay more fees with a hacker fare.
 They must also change each leg individually with their chosen carriers.

 Frequently Asked Questions (FAQs)